Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 is stored on disk by the receiving entity.

 [=CMAF Ingest=] advances over the ingest
-part of the Smooth ingest protocol [[=MS-SSTR=]] by only using
+part of the Smooth ingest protocol [=[MS-SSTR]=] by only using
 standardized media container formats and boxes based on [[!ISOBMFF]] and [[!MPEGCMAF]].

-Many new techologies like MPEG HEVC, AV1, HDR have CMAF bindings.
+Many new technologies like MPEG HEVC, AV1, HDR have CMAF bindings.
-Using CMAF will make it easier to adopt such technogies.
+Using CMAF will make it easier to adopt such technologies.
-This project started as a multi vendor interop project, some discussions on the early development of the specification have been documented in [[=fmp4git=]].
+This project started as a multi-vendor interop project, some discussions on the early development of the specification have been documented in [=[fmp4git]=].

  Figure 4: CMAF Ingest with multiple ingest sources.
    <figure>